dnsimple/dnsimple-support/content/articles/heroku-error-nosuchapp.md

 ---
-meta: You pointed your domain to Heroku, but when you access your domain you see the error page No such app.
 title: Troubleshooting Heroku "No such app" error
 excerpt: You pointed your domain to Heroku, but when you access your domain you see the error page No such app.
 categories: